 Assistant Editor and Acquisitions

-San G. Crowe started writing their own stories because they were never completely satisfied with the books they read.
+San G. Crowe is a BIPOC author and editor who started writing their own stories because they were never completely satisfied with the books they read.
 Finding that their love of helping others improve their craft is almost as rewarding, they jumped at the chance to become part of the Inked in Gray team.
 Aside from writing and reading, their other passions include art, music, punny jokes or memes, and dissecting movies and books.
 You can find their shorter works at sangcrowe.com.
 Otherwise, you can find them trolling Twitter here.

 Shailo Satór (she/her/they/them)